Unakkenna Venum Sollu: Plot

 Lovers Karthik and Pooja are in a live-in relationship.
 When Pooja realizes that she is pregnant, her friend advises to go for an abortion, which Karthik opposes.
 Karthik loses his job and goes to Singapore to earn money, Pooja delivers the child and leaves it at an orphanage, then tells Karthik that their child died.
 The couple parts ways.
 Pooja marries Shiva and gives birth to his child.
 When Pooja and Shiva arrive at Chennai to treat their son, who has a lethal disease, they experience paranormal activity in their guest house.
 Mathew, an exorcist, says Daisy, who is Pooja's abandoned daughter, is the ghost.
 It is learnt that Daisy was adopted from the orphanage by Judy, a psychologically affected woman, and she was unable to take care of Daisy, so she dies as a baby.
 The rest of the film deals with of how Mathew sends Daisy back to the other world.

 Production

 Unakkenna Venum Sollu is the directorial debut of Srinath Ramalingam.
-It was originally titled Daisy, but was later retitled Unakkenna Venum Sollu after the song of the same name from Yennai Arindhaal.
+It was originally titled Daisy, but was later retitled Unakkenna Venum Sollu after the song from Yennai Arindhaal.
 Srinath said he chose this title to give the film a wider reach, and added, "Since [Unakkenna Venum Sollu] is the popular melody of Ajith in Yennai Arindhaal, we thought this would be appropriate for the film as it deals with the relationship of a father and daughter."
 Producer N. Shanmuga Sundaram also served as the B-camera director and co-wrote the script.
 Principal photography took place in Chennai from July to September 2014 over the course of 45 working days.
-The film was produced by Juna Pictures.